LogtalkDotOrg/logtalk.org/_pages/download.md

 may also apply to legacy Prolog compilers.

-Previous Logtalk 3.x versions and legacy 2.x versions provide support for some other Prolog compilers, which are no longer supported due to lack of compliance with official and de facto standards.
+Previous Logtalk 3.x versions and legacy 2.x versions provide support for several other Prolog compilers, which are no longer supported due to lack of compliance with both official and de facto standards.

 ## License